dam0944/POS-Coffee-NISIT/README.md

 ---

-> This project demonstrates my skills in full-stack web development, UI/UX, and business software—thank you for your consideration for internship opportunities!
+> This project demonstrates skills in full-stack web development, UI/UX, and business software design.
+Thank you for considering my application for your internship program!